doaa-altarawy/oop_design_patterns/README.md

-# design_patterns
+# Design Patterns in Python

-Design Patterns in Python
+Materials for teaching in MolSSI software best practices summer camps.